Zmote/redmine/plugins/redmine_issues_tree/README.md

 ## Compatibility

-**!!!DO NOT USE THIS BRANCH!!!**
-Please, use a branch with name corresponding to your Redmine version i.e. `4.1.x`, `3.2.x` and so on.

 Plugin tested with `4.1.x`, `4.0.x`, `3.4.x`, `3.3.x`, `3.2.x`, `3.1.x`, `3.0.x`, `2.6.x` and `2.5.x` versions of Redmine.
+But this branch of plugin must be used only with Redmine `4.1.x`.

 ## Features